jigx-com/jigx-docs/docs/Building Apps with Jigx/UI/Widgets.md

 ### Widget configuration

-1. Add an icon to the top level of your jig.&#x20;
+1. Add an icon to the top level of your jig.
 2. The `jigId`, and `size` are configured in a [jig.grid]() or [grid-item]() component to display the widget.
    :::CodeblockTabs
    jig-with-icon.jigx